vininew921/juvinil/README.md

 - ~~Make function parameters be registered in the function scope~~ ✔️
 - ~~Intermediary code generation to C++, compilation and execution~~ ✔️
 - ~~Check parameter cound when calling function~~ ✔️
+- ~~Assign STRING to a variable of another type causes an error~~ ✔️
 - Type check variables and parameters

 ## :memo: Description